 Cat and Kitten Vaccinations

-As a responsible cat owner, you’ll know how important it is to keep up to date with your cat’s vaccinations to prevent your furry friend from serious diseases.
+As a responsible cat owner, it’s important to keep up to date with your cat’s vaccinations to protect them from a range of diseases

 Core vaccinations are those recommended for all cats.
 They’re designed to keep your pet safe and free from some very serious conditions, so it’s very important you get your cat vaccinated against these conditions as soon as possible.